NotYeshwanthReddy/KMDP/README.md

 | np8|	1|	0|	0|	0|	0|	0|	0|	1 |
 | np9|	0|	0|	0|	0|	1|	0|	0|	0 |

+Table 1.
+The SBS of the existing and nominee products

+This approach performs fairly well on most datasets.
+The outline of this paper is as follows: in Sect.
+2 we present the related work and later described the proposed approach.
+Section 3 presents the results of the experiment